 Memory foam tends to reduce aches and pains by hugging the body’s pressure points and reducing any potential strain that could occur during sleep.
 Some mattresses are designed with special foam layers that help maximize pressure relief by targeting certain areas and cushioning the body at the right places.

 Traditional memory foam mattresses warm up quickly when responding to the heat of your body.
 The same technology that makes memory foam conform to your body can make it difficult for the heat to escape.
-If you want maximum temperature regulation, consider an open cell memory foam mattress.
+If you want maximum temperature regulation, consider an open cell memory foam mattress or a gel-infused foam layer.
 The cool air technology helps evenly distribute heat to ultimately keep your body temperature down.
-This feature is especially beneficial on a hot summer night.

 Sleep Trial Period

-Lying on a bed for a few minutes in a showroom is not always the best way to choose, so some mattress manufacturers offer a sleep trial period: You purchase the mattress and sleep on it at home; if not completely satisfied after a set number of days (typically 100), you can return it for a refund.
+Lying on a bed for a few minutes in a showroom is not always the best way to choose, so some mattress manufacturers offer a sleep trial period: buyers purchase the mattress and sleep on it at home.
+If they’re not completely satisfied after a set number of days, they can return it for a refund.
 Most manufacturers will pay for the return shipping and some will even pick up the mattress and donate it.
 This special incentive is nice when making a large purchase like a new mattress, but these trial periods vary by brand so be sure to read the fine print carefully.

 Memory foam mattresses start in the hundreds of dollars and go all the way up to the thousands; some brands even offer financing options.
 Figure out how much you can spend before mattress shopping and stick to options you can afford.